kpaparid/canteen-frontend/README.md

   npm install
 ```

-Install canteen-backend by following the guilines in
+Install canteen-backend by following the guidelines in
 https://github.com/kpaparid/canteen-backend.

 Connect with Backend and Firebase by adding their paths as Environment Variables